When & where do workers' conferences happen?

 Who is the workers' conference for?

-These conferences are for those in the workplace (including post-graduate) who would value the chance to consider full or part-time gospel ministry.
+These conferences are for those in the workplace (including post-graduate) who would value the chance to consider full or part-time gospel work.
 It is equally useful for both those who have had this possibility in their minds for many years, and for those who have only just started thinking these issues through.

 It is not designed to pressure anyone into signing their lives away, but rather just to present the facts, give delegates an opportunity to discuss their futures with experienced gospel ministers, and apply biblical teaching to their lives.
 Delegates would then be encouraged to return to their churches for further consultation and prayer.